kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

        ...

-Now we activate the Python virtual environment
+After bootstrap finished, we activate the Python virtual environment with the following command:

 .. code-block:: bash

        $ source env/bin/activate

-You may notice the command prompt has changed with the virtual environment name as prefix. (i.e., :code:`(volttron) user@host:~/volttron $`).
+You may notice the command prompt has changed and there is the virtual environment name as prefix. e.g., :code:`(volttron) user@host:~/volttron $`.
+The prefix environment name indicates the virtual environment is activated.

-You can use the following command to verify if you are inside a virtual environment
+Alternatively, you can use the following command to verify if the virtual environment is up.

 .. code-block:: bash